vthayashi/SKID3-PoC/README.md

 * BS: bank server emulated in python with websockets communication
 * UI: user interface emulated as websockets HTML/javascript client
 * TM: trusted mobile device in Android/java with websockets communication
+* results: response time results obtained with 1000 requests, with one request each 2 seconds in a local environment with 802.11 WiFi

 ## References